corpus-tools/corpus-tools.github.io/_includes/annis-release-notes.md

 ### Fixed

-- Update to graphANNIS 3.0.0 with various bugfixes.
-- Polling the import status in the adminstration view fixed.
+- Updated to graphANNIS 3.1.0 which has improvements in memory handling.
+This should fix some situations where ANNIS becomes unresponsive in a enviroment with a lot of different corpora.